GSA-TTS/face-image-quality/README.md

 <!-- ![Alt text](asset/face_aware.png) -->

 # Overview
 This is the modified version of original paper

 Paper: https://www.mdpi.com/2079-9292/13/7/1178
 github: https://github.com/baset-sarker/face-aware-capture.git

 Some functionality added here to get results, values etc.

-Face quality thresholds are in the thresholds.py file Error messages are in the messages.py file
+Face quality checking thresholds are in the thresholds.py file Error messages are in the messages.py file